 Right after this, you have to name your FTP site and select the folder where the site will be created (the default is C:\inetpub\ftproot folder, but you can specify a different folder that you created earlier).

-In the following window, you will see a binding and SSL settings.
+In the following window, you will see a site binding and SSL settings.

-Binding IP Address by default is unassigned.
+Binding IP Address by default is set to unassigned.
 So click on the drop down and select your IP Address.
-Now we selected no SSL, but if you are using this on real environment, we suggest you Require SSL.
+Now we selected no SSL, but if you are using this on real environment, we suggest you to select Require SSL option.

-After that, you have to select a basic authorization and allow access to specified users.
+After that, you have to select basic authentication options and allow access to specified users.
 This user is a Windows user, the one you created when you installed Windows 10 or the one you are currently using.
 So, enter the username and select the proper permissions.

 As the authentication method, select Basic.
 Authorization type > Specified users, enter the name of the user (or group).
 If the user should have the permission to read and write files in the FTP folder, check Read and Write in the Permissions section.